ironcore-dev/gardener-extension-provider-ironcore/docs/development/local-setup.md

 1. Setup the `ValidatingWebhookConfiguration`.

-    `hack/dev-setup-admission-onmetal.sh` will configure the webhook Service which will allow the kube-apiserver of your local cluster to reach the webhook server.
+    `hack/dev-setup-admission-ironcore.sh` will configure the webhook Service which will allow the kube-apiserver of your local cluster to reach the webhook server.
 It will also apply the `ValidatingWebhookConfiguration` manifest.

     ```bash
-    ./hack/dev-setup-admission-onmetal.sh
+    ./hack/dev-setup-admission-ironcore.sh
     ```

-You are now ready to experiment with the `admission-onmetal` webhook server locally.
+You are now ready to experiment with the `admission-ironcore` webhook server locally.